flowcore-io/luttaka-open/README.md

 - **You can access the app by browsing to [http://localhost:3000](<[https://](http://localhost:3000)>)**:

 The first user to login gets admin privileges.

-# Run in a container

-1. Run `yarn build-image` to build the docker image from the Dockerfile
-2. Copy the file `.env.example` as `.container.env` and adjust the values to match the container environment
-3. Run `yarn docker:app` to start the postgres and the app containers
-4. You can access the app by browsing to [http://localhost:3000](<[https://](http://localhost:3000)>)

 # License